Azure/bicep-types-az/generated/cdn/microsoft.cdn/2019-12-31/types.md

 ## ResponseBasedOriginErrorDetectionParameters
 ### Properties
 * **httpErrorRanges**: [HttpErrorRangeParameters](#httperrorrangeparameters)[]: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
-* **responseBasedDetectedErrorTypes**: 'None' | 'TcpAndHttpErrors' | 'TcpErrorsOnly': Type of response errors for real user requests for which origin will be deemed unhealthy.
+* **responseBasedDetectedErrorTypes**: 'None' | 'TcpAndHttpErrors' | 'TcpErrorsOnly': Type of response errors for real user requests for which origin will be deemed unhealthy
 * **responseBasedFailoverThresholdPercentage**: int: The percentage of failed requests in the sample where failover should trigger.

 ## HttpErrorRangeParameters